 - Obtain a burial or cremation permit

-In most cases, you will need at least 10 certified copies of the death certificate and as many as 10-20 photocopies of a certified death certificate.
+In most cases, you will need at least 10 certified copies of the death certificate.
+You will also need as many as 10-20 photocopies of a certified death record.

-Who Can Request a Copy of a Death Certificate?
+Who Can Request a Copy of a Death Record?

-Some states maintain death certificates as public health records and anyone can claim them.
-In other cases, only a relative or legal representative can request a copy of the death certificate.
+Some states keep death certificates as public health records, and anyone can claim them.
+In other cases, only a relative or legal representative can ask for a copy of the death record.
 You may have to prove your identity and relationship to the deceased when requesting copies of death certificates online.
 You may also be able to submit proof of legal representation instead.

 However, public copies of death certificates will likely be truncated to show a general description of death rather than the actual cause.
-Original death certificates are issued with the full cause of death, while public records typically display simple death types including natural causes, accidental, homicide, suicide, and declared in absentia.
+Original death certificates are issued with the full cause of death.
+On the other hand, public records typically display simple death types including natural causes, accidental, homicide, suicide, and declared in absentia.
 In addition, if the death certificate is for an infant, it may not be available as public records.

-All family members, legal representatives, and government authorities can request copies of the full death certificate at any time.
+All family members, legal representatives, and government authorities can ask for copies of the full death record at any time.

 How to Order Copies of the Death Certificate Online or by Mail

-You can easily order a copy of the death certificate online or by mail using Vital Records Online.
-However, you will have to provide the decedent’s:
+You can easily order a copy of the death record online or by mail using Vital Records Online.
+However, you will have to provide the deceased’s:

 - Full legal name

 - Proof of relationship